opentargets/ot-ui-apps/packages/ui/src/components/Plot/README.md

 --------

-## Vis Provider
+## Vis

-If drawing multiple related plots, wrap them in a `<VisProvider>`.
-This provides a single location where data for the plots can be added.
+For an interactive plot - e.g. to use the §hover§ prop of marks - wrap the plot in a `<Vis>` component.
+This provides a context which is used internally to set and access selected data.

-A vis provider is also required for interactive plots - even a single interactive plot.
-For multi-plot visualisations, the vis provider makes it easy to e.g. hover on a point in one plot and highlight the corresponding points in the other plots.
-It's also fine to include non-plot content in the provider - this content can import and use the context provided by `VisProvider` like any other React context.
+We can also wrap multiple plots in a single `Vis` component to coordinate interaction across the plots.
+For example, hovering on a point in one plot and highlight the corresponding point in another plot.
+It's also possible to include non-plot content in the `Vis`.
+In this case the `useVisSelection` and `useVisUpdateSelection` hooks can be used explicitly to get/set selected data.

 > Note: CSS should be used to layout groups of plots - flex or grid is typically the most useful.